Bramall Hall

-Bramall Hall is a largely Tudor manor house in Bramhall, Greater Manchester, England.
-The building is timber-framed and its oldest parts date from the 14th century, with additions from the 16th and 19th centuries.
-The house functions as a museum, and its 70 acre of landscaped parkland (Bramhall Park) are open to the public.
+Bramall Hall is a largely Tudor manor house in Bramhall, Stockport, Greater Manchester, England.
+Its oldest parts date from the 14th century, with additions from the 16th and 19th centuries.
+It is a notable example of the timber-framed buildings found throughout the historic county of Cheshire.
+The house functions as a museum and its 70 acre of landscaped parkland (Bramhall Park) are open to the public.